Norway: Economy

 Members of the European Free Trade Association (green) participate in the European Single Market and are part of the Schengen Area.

-Norwegians enjoy the second-highest GDP per capita among European countries (after Luxembourg), and the sixth-highest GDP (PPP) per capita in the world.
+Norwegians enjoy the second-highest GDP per capita among European countries (after Luxembourg), and the sixth-highest PPP-adjusted GDP per capita in the world.
 Norway ranks as the second-wealthiest country in monetary value, with the largest capital reserve per capita of any nation.
 According to the CIA World Factbook, Norway is a net external creditor of debt.
 Norway reclaimed first place in the world in the UNDP Human Development Index (HDI) in 2009.
 The standard of living in Norway is among the highest in the world.
 Foreign Policy magazine ranks Norway last in its Failed States Index for 2009 and 2023, judging Norway to be the world's most well-functioning and stable country.
 The OECD ranks Norway fourth in the 2013 equalised Better Life Index and third in intergenerational earnings elasticity according to a 2010 study.

 The Norwegian economy is an example of a mixed economy; a prosperous capitalist welfare state, it features a combination of free market activity and large state ownership in certain key sectors, influenced by both liberal governments from the late 19th century and later by social democratic governments in the postwar era.
 Public healthcare in Norway is free (after an annual charge of around 2000 kroner for those over 16), and parents have 46 weeks paid parental leave.
 The state income derived from natural resources includes a significant contribution from petroleum production.
 As of February 2025, Norway has an unemployment rate of 3.9%, with 69.7% of the population aged 15–74 employed.
 People in the labour force are either employed or looking for work.
 As of 2023, 10.6% of the population aged 18–67 receive a disability benefit and 30% of the labour force are employed by the government, the highest in the OECD.
 The hourly productivity levels, as well as average hourly wages in Norway, are among the highest in the world.